Sleeman Centre: History

 The city entered a public–private partnership agreement with Nustadia in 1998 to build and operate the Guelph Sports and Entertainment Centre for 30 years.
 The city contributed half of the cost of the project and also guaranteed a loan for capital costs, which was to be paid back by Nustadia.
 However, in 2001, the city of Guelph had to take over the "senior" loan for the Guelph Sports and Entertainment Centre, plus the "subordinated" loan the city was already paying due to Nustadia failing to make a June 1 quarterly payment of $181,250.
 The city had to pay over the a four-year span to make Nustadia's payments on its bank loan for the downtown arena.
 Nustadia stated that difficulties in making payments were attributed to a number of factors, including the failure to generate anticipated restaurant and food court revenue and lower-than-projected ticket sales from Guelph Storm hockey games.
 Nustadia expected 3,500 people per game but the average was closer to 2,800 in 2000–01.
 A four-year reprieve was granted by Guelph City Council so that Nustadia could operate under ideal conditions.
 Nustadia was to repay the money but with a clause in the agreement between the city and the developer giving either side the ability to walk away with no financial obligations to the other.
 That deal expired on June 30, 2005.

-In 2005, after the four year reprieve, the city took over ownership of the Guelph Sports and Entertainment Centre because Nustadia Developments Inc. decided to walk away from the downtown facility, completing a controversial transaction that had been expected for a few months.
+In 2005, after the four-year reprieve, the city took over ownership of the Guelph Sports and Entertainment Centre because Nustadia Developments Inc. decided to walk away from the downtown facility, completing a controversial transaction that had been expected for a few months.
 The deal at the time transferred the ownership from Guelph Centre Partners, a division of Nustadia that was managing the arena, to the city, and left the City of Guelph with nearly in unanticipated debt plus the $9-million loan previously guaranteed by the city.
 In 2009, the City of Guelph announced plans to upgrade the Sleeman Centre starting spring 2010.
 This upgrade consisted of adding a video score clock to the arena that has four video replay screens as well as two LED rings at the top and bottom of the scoreboard.

 From 2009 to 2018, Guelph's junior B team, the Guelph Hurricanes (formerly known as the Guelph Dominators) moved to the Sleeman Centre for their regular season home games.
 The team moved back to Cambridge, Ontario, as the Cambridge Redhawks in 2018.

+After the end of the 2024–25 season, the Sleeman Centre was used as the filming location for Heated Rivalrys on-ice scenes.
+The rink was used by the series as the home ice for three fictional professional hockey teams.